 As of end-2012, there were 3,196 international investment agreements (IIAs), of which 2,857 were bilateral investment treaties (BITs).
-While the number of BITs continues to grow, progress on regional initiatives is also accelerating.5 These include the Trans-Pacific Partnership Agreement (currently under negotiation - it is expected to include an investment chapter with typical standards for investment liberalization and protection), the trilateral investment agreement between China, Japan and the Republic of Korea,6 the European Commission's "Towards a comprehensive European international investment policy," and the Mexico-Central America FTA (which contains an investment chapter).8 a In some cases, the expected impact of the policy measure on the investment is undetermined.
+While the number of BITs continues to grow, progress on regional initiatives is also accelerating.
+These include the Trans-Pacific Partnership Agreement (currently under negotiation - it is expected to include an investment chapter with typical standards for investment liberalization and protection), the trilateral investment agreement between China, Japan and the Republic of Korea, the European Commission's "Towards a comprehensive European international investment policy," and the Mexico-Central America FTA (which contains an investment chapter).